 Step 4: Plant the Strawberry Seeds

-The next stage of growing strawberries from scraps involves planting the viable seeds you gleaned in step four.
+The next stage of growing strawberries from scraps involves planting the viable seeds you gleaned in step three.
 Get a large tray and some of the highest-quality seed starting medium you can – like an organic, peat-free blend.
-Fill the seed tray with the rich seed-starting compost, dampen it, then sprinkle your seeds over, spacing them equally.
+Fill the seed tray with the rich seed-starting compost (I like this one from Purple Cow Organics), dampen it, then sprinkle your seeds over, spacing them equally.
 Then cover with a fine layer of compost, but don’t firm it down or the seeds will struggle to push up.
 Water very finely – preferably with a mister.
 Keep the tray warm and in a sunny position, like a kitchen windowsill or, if it’s reasonably warm outside, then pop them in the greenhouse.
 You can also cover with a propagator lid to keep them warmer and evenly moist.
 Don’t let them dry out too much, but avoid over-watering or you’ll rot the seeds.

 Step 5: Transplant to Pots

 Strawberry seeds take between two and eight weeks to germinate, so don’t panic if you don’t see results quickly – be patient.
 Once they shoot and develop their first pairs of true leaves, they should be big enough to handle, at which point you need to transplant them into roomier pots.
 Be gentle as strawberry seedlings are still quite delicate at this stage.